Article updated on January 25, 2022

 Making Milk When You Want to Shed the Unwanted Pounds

 In the last few months of pregnancy, I could hardly move because I was waddling like a plump duck.
 I did, however, have one constant and nagging thought, “I cannot WAIT to feel free to work out hard and eat less, so I can lose this baby weight!”
 Am I alone?
-Anyone else out there?
+Is anyone else out there?

 Here’s the thing – I breastfed.
 Which means, as soon as I started cutting the calories, my breast milk disappeared too.
 I wasn’t one of the fortunate ones that produce enough milk for two, let alone one baby.
-So, I strategically grew my milk supply through nutrition, pumping, regulation and a schedule.
+So, I strategically grew my milk supply through nutrition, pumping, regulation, and a schedule.
 And let me tell you it was hard!
 It was especially hard when I realized that the more calories I consumed, the more milk I made, and right at the time when I was trying to shed the unwanted weight.

 Tips and Tricks

 Here are a few tips to prepare your body for breastfeeding, while maintaining a healthy weight.

 - Eat around the clock – your body uses the fuel you put in to create milk for your baby and that process burns calories like crazy!
 But you have to fuel it to make it.
 So manga (eat)!!!